VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM/readme.md

-# Setup DAC (with OpAmp follower for higher speed) DMA by HAL and LL using TIM6
+# Setup DAC (with OpAmp follower for higher speed) DMA by HAL and LL using TIM6 and HRTIM
 How to setup DAC with OpAmp for DMA

 ### Optional tests: